Short Course

 Using Research to Improve Organisational Performance in the Cultural Sector

-This course will provide students with the skills and confidence to successfully use research and data to improve organisational performance in the cultural sector.
-It begins with an overview of the ways in which research and data operate in the sector before moving into an applied and practical phase in which your personal objectives form the basis of sessions on research theories, data collection and analysis methods.
+The course begins with an overview of the ways in which research and data operate in the sector before moving into an applied and practical phase in which your personal objectives form the basis of sessions on research theories, data collection and analysis methods.
 By the end of the course, you will know how to make effective use of research to achieve your goals.

 Why QMU?